sudoskys/StableDiffusionBook/docs/paint/WebUi/Practicalguide.en.md

 If you want to reproduce it on the generation, you need the same `seed`, cue words, and other parameters (even size).
 However, if the other side uses stylisation, then you can hardly reproduce it.

-~Self-deceptive reproduction: image to image, noise reduction to below 0.3... ~
+--Self-deceptive reproduction: image to image, noise reduction to below 0.3...--

 ## Frivolous details